agildias/-QA-Project-Engineer-For-Privy/README.md

-# How to Run Colection Postman
+# How to Run Collection Postman
 Click setting at title PrivyID and then click Run Collection

 # How to Run at Jmeter